 All students pursuing the Bachelor of Arts in Media Communication degree must earn 45 hours-27 from a common core and 18 from one of two concentrations: Media Production or Mass Media Studies.
 No grade below 2.0 will be accepted for credit in the major.

-Media Communication Core
+Media Comm nunication Co ore Hours

-COMM 1003 Intro to Communication Studies 3 hours
+COMM 1003 Intro to Communication Studies 3

 COMM 1203 History of Media 3

 COMM 2123 Interpersonal Communication or COMM 2143 3

 COMM 2303 Persuasion 3

 COMM 3003 Communication Theory 3

 COMM 3053 Media Theory 3

 COMM 3703 Communication and the Christian Faith 3

 COMM 4703 Communication Ethics 3

 COMM 4903 Communication Capstone 3

-Total 27 hours
+27 hrs.

-Media Production Concentration
+Media Produc ction Concen tration

-COMM 1503 Multi-Media Production 3 hours
+COMM 1503 Multi-Media Production.
+3

-COMM 2153 Introduction to Journalism 3
+COMM 2153 Introduction to Journalism.
+3

 COMM 2503 Introduction to Digital Media 3

 COMM 3153 Reporting 3

 COMM 3753 Media Law 3

 COMM 4503 Public Relations 3

-Total 1

-18 hours
+18 hrs.

-Mass Media Studies Concentration
+Mass Media S Studies Conc entration

-COMM 2403 Introduction to Popular Culture 3 hours
+COMM 2403 Introduction to Popular Culture 3

 COMM 3203 Rhetorical Theory 3

 COMM 3403 Media Criticism 3

 COMM 4243 Media and Society 3

 COMM 4423 Seminar in Popular Culture 3

-+ 1 Elective Co urse from Media Production Concentration or 3

-as approved by advisor
++ 1 Elective C Course from Media Production Concentration or as approved by advisor 3

-Total 18 hours
+, 18 hrs.

 All students complete COMM4903 Communication Capstone-the concluding course in the major.
 For those studying in the Media Production concentration, the Capstone is often completed through an off-campus internship.
-In the past, students have interned at diverse media outlets such as FOX Carolina, The Pickens Sentinel, View Digital Media, and B-93.7 FM.
+In the past, students have interned at diverse media outlets such as FOX Carolina, The Pickens Sentinel, View Digital Media, and B-

+93.7 FM.
 For students studying in the Mass Media Studies concentration, the Capstone is completed through the authorship of a significant research project, to be submitted to an appropriate academic conference.
 All communication majors are encouraged to complete a minor in a complementary area of study, such as computer science, business, marketing, or English.

+Summary

-General Education Requirements 41
+General Education Requirements.
+41

 Major Requirements 45

 Electives 34

 120 hrs.